Click here to download the brochure for our 2016 Convention.

 Rector and Episcopal Vicar, Christ Cathedral, Diocese of Orange

-Very Rev. Christopher Smith has served as a priest of the Roman Catholic Diocese of Orange for over 37 years.
+Very Rev. Christopher Smith, M.Div., M.R.E. has served as a priest of the Roman Catholic Diocese of Orange for over 37 years.
 He holds a Masters in Divinity from St. John’s Seminary and a Masters in Religious Education from Fordham University.
 He has served in a number of capacities in the Diocese of Orange, including Parochial Vicar, Director of the Office for Religious Education, Vicar for Religious Education, Pastor of St. Joseph Church in Santa Ana, Episcopal Vicar for Priests and Director of the Ministry to Priests Office.
 He is the coordinator of Mission Education for Concern America and is the Chairperson of the Editorial Council of The Orange County Catholic.
 He currently serves as Episcopal Vicar and Rector of Christ Cathedral in the Diocese of Orange.

 Mercy Lived: Cultivating Care and Compassion within the Fraternity of the Priesthood